-Addresses Adjacent 33 Queen Street, Brisbane City, Queensland 4000

-Type of place Junction box

-Period Federation 1890-1914

-Geolocation -27.471032 153.023726

-Key dates Local Heritage Place Since - 1 January 2009 Date of Citation - June 2006

-Construction Structure: Cast iron

-Criterion for listing (A) Historical; (B) Rarity; (D) Representative; (F) Technical; (H) Historical association
+Addresses Outside 39 Annerley Road, South Brisbane, Queensland 4101 Type of place Junction box Period Federation 1890-1914 Geolocation -27.485761 153.028931 Key dates Local Heritage Place Since - 1 January 2004 Date of Citation - May 2011 Criterion for listing (A) Historical; (B) Rarity; (D) Representative; (F) Technical; (H) Historical association plant used during the early twentieth century to facilitate the spread of an electricity grid throughout Brisbane.
+It is a remnant of the important Brisbane electricity supply firm of City Electric and Light (CEL) Company.

 This is one of only ten early electrical junction boxes remaining in Brisbane.
-It is an example of the electrical plant used during the early twentieth century to facilitate the spread of an electricity grid throughout Brisbane.
-It is a remnant of the important Brisbane electricity supply firm of City Electric and Light (CEL) Company.
+It is an example of the electrical